 Here is a short video of the Assateague Lighthouse.
 Click in the center of the photo to start the video.

 Lighthouse Restoration Begins

-The services of International Chimney Corporation have been secured to prevent further deterioration of the lighthouse and to restore the structure.
 An effort to stabilize the upper portion of the tower began in August, 2008.
-The final phase of restoration began in January 2013 and will continues to the present.
-Normally, the lighthouse is open during the summer months to allow visitors to climb the stairs to the lantern room.
-However, due to construction hazards, the lighthouse will remain closed to visitors.
+The final phase of restoration began in January 2013 and was completed in September 2013.
 Inquire at the Herbert H. Bateman Educational and Administrative Center or call the CNHA office at (757) 336 - 3696 for information regarding the status of lighthouse tours.